 In the commercial district within the town of Occoquan exists a brick and stone 4-story condominium built in the 1960s.
 Due to drainage issues, the owner approached his friend and consultant, Mike Kitchen, VP of christopher consultants, to get assistance.
-In July 2018, christopher’s survey team led by Brent Evans, LS, was on the job performing a boundary and topographic survey.
+In July 2018, christopher’s survey team was on the job performing a boundary and topographic survey.

 The site presented unique challenges.
 Decades of land records had conflicting data.
 Property monumentation along this commercial street were of two varieties, nonexistent or disagreeing.
 The field conditions consisted of steep sloping topography mixed with tightly developed commercial lots.
 The solution involved recovering, reviewing, interpreting and using the legacy land record information going as far back as the 1800s to provide a resolution in today’s world.